 The Vancouver Lions Club provides thousands of hours to community service projects and donates thousands of dollars to local charities from fund–raising activities, year in and year out.

-- Calendar sales featuring photographs taken by blind or visually impaired students from the Washington State School for the Blind.
+- Calendar sales featuring photographs taken by blind or visually impaired students.

 - Hawaiian Holiday for Two vacation raffle.